 “Cod liver oil is a good source of DHA and EPA and one of the oldest ways of supplementing these essential fats”

 Almost all brands of cod liver oil on the market go through a process that removes naturally occurring vitamins A&D. Green Pastures makes the only traditionally fermented cod liver oil, which is recommended because it preserves the naturally occurring vitamins and also contains co-factors that may increase the body’s ability to absorb the A&D.

-You can find listings for several Green Pastures retailers on my resources page.
+You can order fermented cod liver oil here.
 For a list of If this brand is not an option, the Weston A. Price Foundation recommends cod liver oil that has the correct ratio’s of synthetic vitamin A&D here.